ton-community/ton-docs/docs/develop/smart-contracts/messages.md

 # Sending messages

-Composition, parsing and sending messages lie on the intersection of [TL-B schemas](/learn/overviews/TL-B), [transaction phases and TVM](/learn/tvm-instructions/tvm_overview.md).
+Composition, parsing, and sending messages lie at the intersection of [TL-B schemas](/learn/overviews/TL-B), [transaction phases and TVM](/learn/tvm-instructions/tvm_overview.md).

-Indeed, FunC expose [send_raw_message](/develop/func/stdlib#send_raw_message) function which expects serialized message as argument.
+Indeed, FunC exposes [send_raw_message](/develop/func/stdlib#send_raw_message) function which expects a serialized message as an argument.

 Since TON is a comprehensive system with wide functionality, messages which need to be able to support all of this functionality may look quite complicated.
-Still, most of that functionality is not used in common scenarios and message serialization in most cases may be reduced to
+Still, most of that functionality is not used in common scenarios, and message serialization in most cases may be reduced to:
 ```cpp
   var msg = begin_cell()
     .store_uint(0x18, 6)